tradle/lambda-plugins/README.md

 Furthermore, this package uses `debug` and by adding the `DEBUG=*` environment variable you can get insight on what happens.

+## Development

+The code here uses a pretty straightforward development model.
+The only thing that may not be obvious is the example code in `sls-aws-example`.
+In order for that to work, we need do releases manually.
+When you do a release:

+1. Change the version number in the [package.json](./package.json)
+2. In the `sls-aws-example` change the dependency to the same version as in the `package.json`.
+3. Run `npm i` in the `sls-aws-example`.
+4. Now add all files necessary should be prepared for the git commit.

+Naturally when doing changes on this repo you should provide tests and expand on the example.
+To test the changes you have made with the example, run the `npm run update-parent` command in the `sls-aws-example` before deploying it to AWS.

 ## License

 [MIT](./LICENSE)